sandtiger76/az-104-study-journey/study/1_Manage_Azure_identities_and_governance_temp.md

     E --> E1[Governance Enhancements]
 ```

-##### What to know for this section
+#### <em>What to know for this section

-<em>Entra has different licenses, know the difference between these licenses. \
+Entra has different licenses, know the difference between these licenses. \
 Example: Privileged Identity Management (PIM) is a service in Microsoft Entra ID that enables you to manage, control, and monitor access to important resources in your organization. \
-When we think about PIM and identity protection, that means you’ll need a P2 license.
+When we think about PIM and identity protection, that means you’ll need a P2 license. \
 Example 2: Self-service password reset means you need a P1 license.</em>

 ### Manage external users